junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy cuts in, "You think it's a ship?"

-Dean looks around the spherical space they're in -- which has a ton of round decorations on the curved walls and the ceiling as if they're inside a huge sphere at least three floors tall, he wonders if anyone on the Bethesda Terrace would have noticed this probably enormous alien-looking spaceship, but he decides if their alien techniques are as advanced as the rest of it look like, they're probably invisible.
+Dean looks around the spherical space they're in -- which has a ton of round decorations on the curved walls and the ceiling as if they're inside a huge sphere at least three floors tall, he wonders if anyone on the Bethesda Terrace would have noticed this probably enormous alien-looking spaceship from outside, but he decides if their alien techniques are as advanced as the rest of it look like, they're probably invisible.

 Dean nods at their surrounding to make a point and looks back at Amy, "A spaceship, yeah?
 What else can it be?"